FranziskaRuffer/PublicationBiasInModeratorAnalysis/README.md

 ```bash
 PublicationBiasInModeratorAnalysis::pb_mods_App()
 ```
-For an example of how to do this, you can have a look at the analysis of the two applied examples.
-You can find those analyses in the results_applied_examples.R Code in the paper folder.
+For an example on how to do this, you can have a look at the analysis of the two applied examples.
+You can find those analyses in the results_applied_examples.R code in the paper folder.

 ## Reproduce the Analyses